hardisj/erinsaudiocorner/content/english/driveunits/Scanspeak18WU4741T00.md

 # Contribute

 If you like what you see here and want to help me keep it going, please consider donating via the PayPal Contribute button at the bottom of each page.
-The cost to host images on the server exceeded $100 last month and are likely to only continue going up as I post more and more reviews.
-Therefore, any amount you can chip in to the cause would go a long way toward me keeping the grease on the cogs.
+Any amount you can chip in to the cause would go a long way toward me keeping the grease on the cogs.
 Thanks.

-You can also join my [Facebook](https://www.facebook.com/groups/607627396679113/) and [YouTube](https://www.youtube.com/user/hardisj) pages if you'd like to follow along with updates.
+You can also join my [Facebook Group](https://www.facebook.com/groups/607627396679113/) and [YouTube](https://www.youtube.com/user/hardisj) pages if you'd like to follow along with updates.